MVP Arena: Ice hockey

+In 1990, the Fort Wayne Komets of the International Hockey League relocated to Albany and became the Albany Choppers, playing their games in the new arena—but struggled with ticket sales due the presence of two other nearby American Hockey League (AHL) franchises, including the Capital District Islanders that also began play in the same season at the Houston Field House in Troy.
+The Choppers folded in February 1991.

-MVP Arena was home to the American Hockey League from 1993, when the Albany River Rats became the building's primary tenant until 2017.
+MVP Arena became the home to an AHL franchise in 1993, when the Capital District Islanders relocated and became the Albany River Rats and the building's primary tenant until 2017.
 The River Rats won the Calder Cup championship in 1994–95.

-On April 24, 2008, one of the longest games in the history of the American Hockey League took place at the arena.
+On April 24, 2008, one of the longest games in the history of the AHL took place at the arena.
 Ryan Potulny scored the winning goal for the Philadelphia Phantoms at 2:58 of the fifth overtime period after 142 minutes and 58 seconds of hockey, played over 5 hours and 38 minutes.
 In the process, River Rats goaltender Michael Leighton set a modern-day record by making 98 saves.

 Following the River Rats' relocation to Charlotte, N.C., in 2010, the Albany Devils began play in the AHL.

 It was announced on January 31, 2017, that the Devils would relocate to Binghamton following the completion of the 2016–17 season ending 24 years of AHL hockey in the arena.
 At the time of the relocation, the Devils were drawing the lowest average attendance in the league.

 WWE

-MVP Arena has hosted many live events and televised shows for the WWE.
+MVP Arena has hosted many live events and televised shows for the WWE professional wrestling promotion.
 Notable events include the 1992 Royal Rumble, where Ric Flair won the 30-man over-the-top-rope match to become the new WWF Champion.
 The 2000 No Mercy was also held there and is the third No Mercy professional wrestling pay-per-view (PPV) event produced by the WWF.
-This event was notable for the return of Stone Cold Steve Austin after a neck injury sidelined him for the better part of a year and for Kurt Angle winning the WWF championship for the first time in his career.
+This event was notable for the return of Stone Cold Steve Austin after a neck injury sidelined him for the better part of a year and for Kurt Angle winning the WWF Championship for the first time in his career.
 In 2006, at WWE New Year's Revolution, Edge cashed in the first ever Money in the Bank contract to defeat John Cena for the WWE Championship after Cena retained his title in an Elimination Chamber match.

-On May 20, 2019, the WWE 24/7 Championship was introduced by Mick Foley to the WWE Universe on the Monday Night Raw with Titus O'Neil becoming the Inaugural champion.
-It was also there on March 22, 1999, that Steve Austin drove to the ring in a beer truck and gave a "beer bath" to Vince McMahon, Shane McMahon and The Rock, a notable moment during the Attitude Era.
+On May 20, 2019, the WWE 24/7 Championship was introduced by Mick Foley to the WWE Universe on Monday Night Raw with Titus O'Neil becoming the inaugural champion.
+It was also at the arena that, on the March 22, 1999 of Raw, Steve Austin drove to the ring in a beer truck and gave a "beer bath" to Vince McMahon, Shane McMahon and The Rock, a notable moment during the Attitude Era.

+MVP Arena is also home to the International Professional Wrestling Hall of Fame, a wrestling hall of fame and museum.